Home movers face spiralling costs and heightened risk of scams due to driver shortage

 Recruiting and retaining drivers has become “extremely challenging” at a time when demand has surged thanks partly to the stamp duty holiday, said Ian Studd, the director general of the British Association of Removers (BAR).

-“We’ve had a huge peak of activity but many movers have actually been operating at below capacity, not because the haven’t got the trucks but because they haven’t got the drivers.”
+“We’ve had a huge peak of activity but many movers have actually been operating at below capacity, not because they haven’t got the trucks but because they haven’t got the drivers.”

 While the number of people moving home has reduced in recent weeks, many companies are still struggling to recruit staff.